ianknauer/Clio_app/README.md

 destroy any existing data in those columns.
 Alter this migration to ensure that, if the database was full of data before the migration, all data would still be intact afterwards.

+  <strong><em>
+  I resolved the deletion by creating a temporary column in the Database and copying the data over to it in the updated type, before deleting the old one.
+  </strong></em>

 ## Additional Questions to Answer